4 Easy Yet Effective Ways to Create Transactional Emails

 2. Preheader Space Utilization

-Preview text matters—it is as important as your subject line.
-But most marketers’ neglect this space.
-If you are not optimizing your preview text then you’re wasting valuable real estate.
+Preview text matters—it’s as important as your subject line.
+But most marketers neglect this space.
+If you’re not optimizing your preview text then you’re wasting valuable real estate.
 Below are a few tips to optimize your preview text:

-In the following example, WilliamsSonoma does a great job with its preheader space by utilizing it to supplement its win back email subject line:
+In the following example, Williams-Sonoma does a great job with its preheader text by utilizing it to supplement its win back email subject line:

-A/B test your preview text: Just like your subject lines keep A/B testing your preheader.
-The results will never be constant.
-The things that might have worked for you three months ago may not work anymore.
-Use A/B testing, not your guesswork to pick your transactional email preview text.
+A/B test your preview text: Just like your subject lines, keep A/B testing your preheader.
+The results will never be constant and the things that might have worked for you three months ago may not work anymore.
+Use A/B testing, not guesswork, to pick your transactional email preview text.

-Copy matters— keep it short and crisp.
-No matter how creative your subject line is or how well written your preheader is – if your email copy is devoid of well-written content, you’ll not get good ROI from your transactional emails.
-Here are a few tips to help you in crafting the best transactional email copy:
+Content matters— keep it concise and to the point.
+No matter how creative your subject line or well-written your preheader is, if your emails are rambling, irrelevant, and devoid of value-added content, you’ll fail to get good ROI from your transactional emails.

 4. Call to Action (CTA)

-Make your CTA button contextual and optimize it for mobile: Inducing people to open your transactional emails is not that tough, but getting them to take action is really tough.
-So, don’t just tell them to act; make it absolutely clear what you want them to do.
+Make your CTA button contextual and optimize it for mobile: Tempting people to open your transactional emails isn’t that difficult, but getting them to take action can be a real challenge.
+So don’t just tell them to act—make it absolutely clear what you want them to do.

-Ask for Feedback & Review: Building trust isn’t something you should ignore.
+Ask for Feedback and a Review: Building trust isn’t something you should ignore.
 Review emails see a conversion rate of 13%, and, according to Reevoo, reviews can produce on average an 18% uplift in sales.
 When reaching out to customers who bought a particular item, ask them for a review.

-Ask for reviews in your shipping confirmation email and in customer follow-up emails.
+You can even ask for reviews in your shipping confirmation email and customer follow-up emails.

-Link them to your Social Networks: Include links to your social network accounts, like Facebook or Pinterest.
+Link them to your Social Networks: Include links to your social network accounts, like Facebook or Instagram.

 Adding followers to your social networks will further enhance your brand’s social status.
-Having many followers makes you look more appealing to your customers and their friends.
+Having many followers makes you look more appealing and trustworthy to your customers and their friends.

-In this day and age, the benchmark is set WAY higher, every brand is sending decently designed and crafted transactional messages, and you’ve got to go above and beyond to get ahead of the competition.
+In this day and age, the benchmark is set WAY higher and almost every brand is sending well-designed and crafted transactional messages.
+This means that you’ve got to go above and beyond to get ahead of the competition.